 Note: If you use a style in your document and later change its attributes, those changes are automatically applied throughout the document.

-To add a new style to your style guide:
+To create a new style for your style guide:

-- Select a style type from the dropdown menu.
-If you select Custom, you can name your style.
+- Select a style type from the menu.
+If you select Custom, you can name your style in the text box.